mattmccormick/docs/updatingchrome_md.md

 Follow these steps:
 1. Open your Google Chrome browser
-2. On the top right corner, click the "Customize and control Google Chrome" button, displayed by three bars.
+2. On the top right corner, click the "**Customize and control Google Chrome**" button, displayed by three bars.
 ![](chrome6.jpg)<br>

-3. Under the help menu, click the "About Google Chrome" button
+3. Under the help menu, click the "**About Google Chrome**" button
 ![](chrome7.jpg)<br>

 4. This page will tell you the version you are running, and if there are any updates available they will be here.